- Maine voters approved Medicaid expansion ballot initiative in 2017 election, but then Gov. Paul LePage blocked expansion throughout 2018.

 Not only did LePage refused to move forward with implementation of a legally binding ballot initiative to expand Medicaid, his administration actively worked to make the state’s existing Medicaid eligibility guidelines more stringent.
 Under the direction of Ricker Hamilton, whom LePage appointed to lead the state’s Department of Health and Human Services in 2017, Maine submitted an 1115 waiver, which received CMS approval in December 2018.

-Under the Trump administration, work requirements have been approved for Medicaid programs in several states, although none are in effect as of mid-2020.
-Premiums and the elimination of retroactive eligibility have also been approved for some states, but no state has received approval to implement an asset test, and Maine’s waiver approval did not grant the state permission to impose an asset test (asset tests were used in some states prior to the ACA, but the ACA switched all states’ Medicaid programs to an income-based eligibility system, although eligibility for Medicaid to pay for long-term care still has an asset test).
+Under the Trump administration, work requirements were approved for Medicaid programs in several states, although none were in effect as of mid-2020, and the Biden administration had officially revoked approval for all of them by mid-2021.
+Premiums and the elimination of retroactive eligibility were also approved for some states, but no state received approval to implement an asset test, and Maine’s waiver approval (granted by the Trump administration) did not give the state permission to impose an asset test (asset tests were used in some states prior to the ACA, but the ACA switched all states’ Medicaid programs to an income-based eligibility system, although eligibility for Medicaid to pay for long-term care still has an asset test).

 Notably, Maine’s 1115 waiver would not have expanded Medicaid coverage in any way.
 Several states have used 1115 waivers to implement state-specific variations of Medicaid expansion, but the LePage administration instead proposed a waiver that, if implemented, would have resulted in fewer people enrolled in Maine’s Medicaid program.
 That was LePage’s goal all along, but Governor Mills does not have the same approach.